donaldRwilliams/GGMncv/README.md

 > ‘selection’.
 Once we have the screening property, the task is to
 > remove the false positive selections (p.
 278, Tibshirani 2011).

-Hence, contrary to the popular view of lasso (least absolute shrinkage “screening” operator), using it for model *selection* is not necessarily ideal.
 There are various ways to remove the false positives, including thresholding after model selection (i.e., removing small relations, Loh and Wainwright 2012) and two-stage procedures (Zou 2006).
 The approach in **GGMncv**, on the other hand, selects the graph with non-convex penalization (with *L*<sub>1</sub> as a special case).

 ## Installation